harisqazi1/Cybersecurity/README.md

 # Entry-Level Cybersecurity Job Resource
 This is meant to assist people looking for entry level Cybersecurity jobs, as well as study up on skills that they can put on their resume.
 Meant to be a Swiss Army Knife for looking for Entry-level jobs (expanding to full cybersecurity in the near future).
 A work in progress, so if you see mistakes, please mention it in the "Issues" section.
+NOTE: I DO NOT OWN ANYF OF THIS INFORMATION; THIS IS JUST MEANT TO BE A COMPILATION OF VARIOUS RESOURCES.

 Entry Level Job Titles (Not Cybersecurity per-se)